 - Week 4 will consist of wrapping up the intervention, monitoring, and evaluation components with group presentations at the University of Ghana on the Friday before departure.

-- Enrolled in Dietetics Internship III FS HN 556
+- Enrolled in Dietetic Internship III FS HN 556

 - Successful completion of FS HN 554 and 555 with a B or higher grade